Basic Usage

 Where the results from running Nomadic will go.
 Initially it will be empty. |

 Nomadic can process nanopore squencing data being produced by MinKNOW in real-time.
-To do so, follow the steps below.
+To do so, follow the steps below (steps 1 and 2 can be done in any order):

-Create a metadata file containing information about what barcodes you have used and their associated sample IDs.
-Here is an example:
+Create a metadata file containing information about what barcodes you used in the sequencing library and their associated sample IDs.
+You can do this by manually entering values into a csv (comma separated value) file:

 nomadic realtime <expt_name>

-Once an experiment is completed, you can still open the Nomadic dashboard to view your results.
+Once an experiment is completed, you can still open the Nomadic dashboard to view your results by running:

 nomadic dashboard <expt_name>